janellemarcos/Examo/Specifications.md

 * Highlight password or username input box with red and tell that input is invalid
 * Highlight username input box and tell that username is already in use

+# Log-in:

+Logs a user into their account.

+## Actors

+1. User

+## Preconditions

+* User’s account should exist already.

+## Triggers

+Click Log-in button
+## Primary Sequence

+1. User inputs username
+2. User inputs password
+3. User clicks Log-in

+## Primary Postconditions

+* Users are logged in and can access their resources.

+## Alternate Sequences
+1. User inputted an invalid username or password.
+2. Prompt the user to enter the username and password again.

+# Log-out

+Logs a user out of their account.

+## Actors

+1. User

+## Preconditions

+* User’s account should be logged in.

+## Triggers

+* Click Log-out button

+## Primary Sequence

+1. Users click the log-out button when they are logged in.

+## Primary Postconditions

+* Users are logged in and can access their resources.

+## Alternate Sequences
+* None.

+# Delete account

+Deletes the user’s account.

+## Actors

+* User

+## Preconditions

+* User’s account should be logged in.

+## Triggers

+* Click the delete button in the settings menu.

+## Primary Sequence

+1. Users navigate to the settings page.
+2. Users click on the delete account button.
+3. Website prompts confirmation for the account to be deleted.
+4. User clicks “yes” on the confirmation pop-up.
+5. Log the user out of the account and delete their credentials.

+## Primary Postconditions

+* Users are logged in.

+## Alternate Sequences

+1. User clicks “no” on the pop-up.
+2. Account is not deleted and will back out of the pop-up.

 # NotesToPDF